Home Run Baker: Philadelphia Athletics (1908–1914)

-New York Yankees
+New York Yankees (1916–1919, 1921–1922)

 Pressured by American League president Ban Johnson, Mack sold Baker's contract in 1916 to the New York Yankees for $35,000 ($ in current dollar terms).
 Even though Baker reported to the Yankees with an injured finger, and he injured his knee during a game in May, he and Wally Pipp combined to form the center of the Yankees' batting order.
 Pipp led the American League in home runs with 12 in 1916; Baker finished second with 10, despite missing almost a third of the Yankees' games.
 Pipp hit nine home runs in 1917, again leading the league.
 Baker led the league with 141 games played in the 1919 season.
 The Yankees hit a league-leading 47 home runs that year, of which Baker hit ten.
 Sports cartoonist Robert Ripley, working for the New York Globe coined the term "Murderer's Row" to refer to the lineup of Baker, Pipp, Roger Peckinpaugh, and Ping Bodie.

 Baker sat out of baseball during the 1920 season, as his wife died of scarlet fever.
 His two daughters were also affected, but they were able to recover.
 Late in the 1920 season, Baker again played for Upland, and stated his desire to return to New York.
 He rejoined the Yankees in 1921, as the Yankees reached the World Series for the first time in franchise history.
 Missing the last six weeks of the 1921 season, Yankees' manager Miller Huggins started Mike McNally in his place.
 In the 1921 World Series, a best-of-nine series, Huggins opted to start McNally over Baker, though he wanted to be sure to take advantage of Baker's World Series experience.
 The Giants defeated the Yankees five games to three; Baker played in only four of the eight games, though McNally struggled to a .200 batting average.

 In the 1922 season, Baker played in 66 games.
 Overshadowed by Babe Ruth as a home run hitter, Baker complained about the "rabbit ball", saying that the ball being used traveled much further than the ball used for the majority of his career.
 The Yankees again faced the Giants in the World Series, losing four games to none.
 Baker received only one at bat in the 1922 World Series.
 He finished his career as a Yankee with a .288 batting average, 48 home runs and 379 RBIs in 676 games.